 Enthusiasm for Holiness

-Francesca did nothing by half-measures.
+Saint Francesca did nothing by half-measures.
 Being Roman, she lived life with a kind of reckless enthusiasm — not for the usual things Romans get excited over — but for holiness!
 Her life was extraordinary in some ways.
 She went in for fasting, austerities, and almsgiving in a huge way.
-The devil bothered her continually, not as he bothers us with boring, nagging temptations, but with spectacular assaults.
+The devil bothered her continually, not as he bothers most of us with boring, nagging temptations, but with spectacular assaults.
 Francesca was in the same league as Saint Anthony of Egypt and the Curé d’Ars.

 For me, Francesca’s appeal is in her warm and very human personality.
 She was no dried up prune of a saint.
 She was intensely alive to everything human and capable of the grand passions without which life is bleak and dreary.
 She suffered struggles, endured sorrows, and bore with every manner of disappointment and hurt.
 One cannot say that Francesca’s holiness was of the tidy sort.
 One might even say that Francesca’s life was a mess.
 Her desire to serve God and live for him was continually frustrated by persons and circumstances.
 It was precisely in the midst of these conditions that Francesca grew in holiness, “setting nothing before the love of Christ” (RB 4:21), and “never despairing of God’s mercy” (RB 4:74).